Static and dynamic pages

 URL parameters vs. variables

-- URL parameters: Use when data should persist through page reloads and be shareable via links
+- URL parameters: Use when data should persist through page reloads and be shareable via links, such as a filtered search on an ecommerce site

 - Variables: Use for temporary state or sensitive information not appropriate for URLs